How to Get a Florida Real Estate License Without Losing Weeks

 Bottleneck 1: The pre-licensing course.
 Online self-paced students who study 10 to 15 hours per week can complete the 63-hour course in 4 to 6 weeks.
 Classroom students follow a fixed schedule, typically 6 to 8 weeks.
 This is the step that determines the minimum timeline.
 You cannot go faster than your course allows.

 Bottleneck 2: The state exam.
-If you fail, add 2 to 4 weeks for restudying and retaking.
-Each failure extends your timeline and costs another $36.75.
+If you fail, add time for score review, weak-area study, and another appointment.
+Each failure extends your timeline and costs another exam fee.
 This is the only bottleneck you can control through preparation.
 Students who invest in exam prep before taking the exam avoid the most common delay in the entire process.

 Where people lose weeks: Running every step sequentially when three of the five steps can overlap with others.
 The application, the course, and broker research are independent activities.
 Running them in parallel is the single most effective way to compress your timeline without rushing your preparation.